Skip to content

 }

 That’s a complete HTTP/1.1 server with keep-alive, CORS-friendly default headers, and /healthz + /metrics auto-registered.
+Routes bind the handler function (index, not "index") — a typo is a compile error, not a silent 404.

-get("/users/:id", "show_user"); // path params live in _request["params"]
+get("/users/:id", show_user); // path params arrive in req.params

-post("/users", "create_user");
+post("/users", create_user);

-put("/users/:id", "update_user");
+put("/users/:id", update_user);

-del("/users/:id", "delete_user");
+del("/users/:id", delete_user);

-func show_user() {
+func show_user(req) {

-return orm_find("users", toInt(id));
+return orm_find("users", toInt(req.params.id));

 }